Hang gliding 1973 part 1

-In the next photo, Curt Stahl has wriggled in front of the harness risers to provide more reach in the landing flare.
+In this photo, Curt Stahl has wriggled in front of the harness risers to provide more reach in the landing flare.
 Prone harnesses provided that reach, as well as incurring less aerodynamic drag, but flying prone was considered to be more dangerous than flying seated.
 A six page article by Carol Boenish-Price in Ground Skimmer quoted opinions by several pilots on the merits and drawbacks of both types of harness.

 Curt Stahl, son of SCHGA Flight Director Chuck Stahl(5), flying either this or another Seagull hang glider, beat the legendary Bob Wills at a subsequent competition held at Escape Country, California.
 Sadly, he died of head injuries sustained in a crash in November 1973 when “‘…the third of a series of intentional low altitude porpoising maneuvers deflated Curt’s experimental sail and led to a 30 mph crash and fatal brain damage.”
 (11) Unlike the photo here, he was wearing a crash helmet at the time.
 (2)